XPX-MMC/typescript-intro/ReadMe.md

 - Execute: `node compiler-variables.js`

 # Debugging
-To debug TypeScript projects, use this `launch.json` file and update it with your student id:
+To debug TypeScript projects, use this `launch.json` file (in the `.vscode` directory) to debug the file that is currently open in VS Code:
 ```
 {
     "version": "0.2.0",